Our Guide to Digital Marketing

 How to make sure your content marketing campaigns gain traction...

 Simply releasing your content marketing efforts isn't enough for it to be merited useful, a distribution strategy should also be through up and implemented for it to be leveraged as a useful piece of content, there's a number of ways you can do this:

 Content can be shared across your social media platforms: this is a good form of distribution because not only are you sharing quality content that your followers may want to view, but also you're helping to bring users from your social channels to your website.

-If content you are releasing is quality and holds a positive reputation, other content creators and industry-professionals may also link off to it as a useful piece of information in their content campaigns.
+If the content you are publishing is quality and holds a positive reputation, other content creators and industry-professionals may also link off to it as a useful piece of information in their content campaigns.
 They would do this out of a mutual interest of making their own efforts look un-biased as well as trying to leverage your contents current positive reputation.

 An alternative method of gaining inbound traffic through your content marketing efforts is S.E.O, if the content your making triggers keywords it may appear in search engine results and help bring in traffic organically.
-It is worth noting that you should never write for S.E.O as it can make your content look "robotic", which Google also penalises - again, over search engines are available.
+It is worth noting that you should never write for S.E.O as it can make your content look "robotic", which Google also penalises - again, other search engines are available.